-NOTE: Change oil and filter after first five(5) hrs. of operation
+NOTE: Change oil and filter after first five (5) hrs. of operation.

-- a) Stop engine and remove key. - b) Drain oil while engine is warm from operation. - c) Replace the oil filter every other oil change.
+- a) Stop engine and remove key. - b) For Kawasaki Liquid-Cooled units tilt seat up and tilt hood forward to gain access to the engine area. - c) Drain oil while engine is warm from operation. - d) Remove the oil drain plug.
+For Kohler air-cooled units, the oil drain plug is located at the right under-side of the engine.
+For the Kawasaki liquid-cooled units, the oil drain plug is located at the front left corner of the engine.
+Allow oil to drain then replace drain plug. - e) Replace the oil filter every other oil change.
 Clean around oil filter and unscrew filter to remove.
 Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
-Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - d) Clean around oil fill cap and remove cap.
+Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - f) Clean around oil fill cap and remove cap.
 Fill to specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
-DO NOT overfill. - e) Start the engine and check for leaks.
+DO NOT overfill. - g) Start the engine and check for leaks. - 5.1.11 Change engine coolant: (Kawasaki Liquid-Cooled Units only)